Salt Flats of Mexico: An Unusual Oasis in the Desert

 What Is a Salt Flat?

-The most famous flats in San Ignacio, the Salinas, are on the south side of the lagoon, brilliant white in colour and nestled against the distant mesas.
-Let your eyes adjust to the dazzling bright white and you’ll begin to notice the veins or hexagonal-like formations that spread out across the pan.
-These shapes are formed due to the freezing and thawing processes of water which creates a type of natural convection called Rayleigh–Bénard convection.
+The most famous flats in San Ignacio are the Salinas.
+Located on the south side of the lagoon, brilliant white in colour, and nestled against the distant mesas.
+As your eyes adjust to the dazzling brightness, you’ll begin to notice hexagonal-like patterns stretching across the surface.
+These geometric patterns form as the salt crust expands and contracts with cycles of heat, evaporation, and desiccation.
+It’s a natural phenomenon that slowly sculpts this otherworldly landscape.

 Off-the-Beaten Track Adventure

 It’s not easy to get to these flats but it’s worth it.
-Last time I was there, we left camp in our 4×4 truck, drove through the small dusty local fishing village, past the garbage dump (perhaps not one of the most scenic highlights of San Ignacio) and out along a bumpy and rutted dirt road for 25 teeth rattling minutes, peering out for a tiny piece of wood painted white and faintly lettered “salinas” with an arrow… I’m not quite sure where we would have ended up if we had missed the sign!!
+Last time I was there, we left camp in our 4×4 truck and drove through the local fishing village.
+Then, out along a bumpy, dirt road for 25 teeth-rattling minutes.
+The whole time looking out for a tiny wooden sign, painted white and faintly lettered “salinas” with an arrow… I’m not quite sure where we would have ended up if we had missed the sign!
 Was the drive worth it?
-Absolutely!!
-Pristine beautiful white salt flats as the far as they could see, we walked around for quite a while and didn’t want to leave.
-The only saving grace was that I got to bring a bag of genuine sea salt home for our kitchen.
+Absolutely!
+Pristine beautiful white salt flats as the far as the eye can see.
+We walked around for quite a while and didn’t want to leave.
+The best part was that I got to bring a bag of genuine mineral salt home for our kitchen.

 Camera, Lights, Action!

 Insider tip: bring a camera!
 The aesthetic of these salt flats makes them a wonderful destination for avid photographers.
 Albeit tricky due to the harsh lighting, it will really test your skills in getting that perfect shot.
-With stunning sunrises and sunsets and a rigid mountain range in the backdrop, capturing this otherworldly place in all its glory will be a gratifying experience.
+With stunning sunrises and sunsets, plus a rugged mountain range backdrop.
+Capturing this otherworldly place in all its glory will be a gratifying experience.
 Not to mention, the undisturbed view of the millions of stars above when visiting during the night.

 Image credit: David Serradell